 - Deliver the thesis to the supervisor for feedback and guidance

-- Note that supervisor needs about a month to read your thesis and you need time to edit and correct your thesis
+- Note that the supervisor may need up to a month to read your thesis.
+You may also need time to edit and correct your thesis

-- You do not have to give a thesis presentation, as you have already given presentations in our compulsory Master-level seminars.
+- You do not have to give a thesis presentation, as you have already given presentations in the compulsory MSc seminars.

-- Once the thesis has been submitted, the advisor and the supervisor will prepare an assessment statement
+- Once the thesis has been submitted, the supervisor typically contacts the advisor before preparing the assessment statement.

 Submitting the thesis: